nodejs/node/src/README.md

 pointer to a [`BaseObject`][] subclass, which then contains all relevant information associated with the JavaScript object.

-The most typical way of working internal fields are:
+Typical ways of working with internal fields are:

 * `obj->InternalFieldCount()` to look up the number of internal fields for an object (`0` for regular JavaScript objects).